 In January 2022, Openreach issued WLR contract termination notices in April 2022 for assets in Mildenhall and Salisbury.
 These are the two trial areas that are the first toward removing the WLR service.
 The decision to stop selling PSTN products in Salisbury and Mildenhall is part of Openreach's wider strategy to migrate customers onto its next-generation network.
 Salisbury is the first city in the UK to have full FTTP coverage.
 The move will also help to free up capacity on the PSTN, which is becoming increasingly congested as more people switch to VoIP and other IP-based services.
 While some may be disappointed that they can no longer get PSTN products in Salisbury, the change is necessary for Openreach to continue providing a high-quality service to its customers.

-From September 2023 there will be a stop-sell of WLR across the UK.
+Since September 2023 it's not been possible to get any new landlines at all in the UK.
 You may have noticed that your neighbourhood hasn't yet been reached with these faster services - don’t worry!
 When 75% or more homes connected to one exchange can get full-fibre access, then only the stop selling of copper-based products will begin in your area.

 The decision comes as part of Openreach's ongoing move to an all-IP network and marks the end of an era for a technology that has been central to the UK's telecoms infrastructure for generations.
 Openreach has stated that all existing WLR, PSTN, ISDN2 and ISDN30 lines will be supported until 2025 when the last of them are due to be switched off.
 In the meantime, Openreach is working with customers to migrate them over to IP-based solutions.